 The Upper Mustang trek offers both natural beauty and a rich Tibetan cultural experience.
-Formerly known as the Kingdom of Lo, Upper Mustang lost its status as a kingdom in 2008 and requires a special-fee permit for entry to protect its pristine culture.
+Formerly known as the Kingdom of Lo, Upper Mustang lost its status as a kingdom in 2008 and requires a special permit fee for entry to protect its pristine culture.

 The region is arid, protected by a “rain shadow” from the high, adjacent Annapurna range.
 Upper Mustang trek has wildly colorful rock formations, ancient stupas, and gompas, as well as the highlight of the trek: the walled 14th-century town of Lo-Manthang.

 Upper Mustang Trek, Landing at the Jomsom airstrip, we start walking along the winding Kali Gandaki River valley with mountains on both sides.
-In a few hours, we reach the town of Kagbeni, the last town before the upper mustang trek restricted area.
-In the following days, we trek through beautiful canyons, mountain passes, ancient shrines and the tiny towns of Chele, Syangbochen, Ghaymi, and Charang.
+In a few hours, we reach the town of Kagbeni, the last town before the upper Mustang trek restricted area.
+In the following days, we trek through beautiful canyons, mountain passes, ancient shrines and the tiny towns of Chele, Syangbochen, Ghaymi, and Charing.
 Ultimately, we arrive at Lo-Manthang, a red-walled town with colorfully painted houses, old monasteries, and the king’s palace.

 Tibetan Buddhism has a great impact on the life of common people.
 Every year, local people celebrate the Teeji festival worshipping the Lord of the rain.
 This is a teahouse trek with basic accommodations.